Han Xinyun

-Han has won three doubles titles on the WTA Tour, as well as one doubles title on the WTA Challenger Tour.
-She also has won nine singles and 26 doubles titles on the ITF Women's Circuit.
+Han won three doubles titles on the WTA Tour, as well as one doubles title on the WTA Challenger Tour.
+In addition, she won 35 titles (9 in singles and 26 in doubles) on the ITF Women's Circuit.
 On 24 October 2016, she reached her best singles ranking of world No. 105.
 On 29 July 2019, she peaked at No. 50 in the WTA doubles rankings.

-Playing for China Fed Cup team, Han has a win–loss record of 2–1 as of July 2022.
+Playing for China Fed Cup team, Han recorded a win–loss record of 2–1.

 Personal

 The only child of father Han Lei and mother Fu Deyuan first played tennis at the age of seven.
 Han Xinyun is coached by Wang Hufu.
 Her tennis idol is Li Na, her favorite tournaments are the Australian Open and China Open.

 Career

-Han had reached a WTA Tour doubles final before in China where she and her partner Xu Yifan lost to the pairing of Caroline Wozniacki and Anabel Medina Garrigues.
+Han again reached the WTA Tour doubles final at the 2008 China Open where she and her partner Xu Yifan lost to the pairing of Caroline Wozniacki and Anabel Medina Garrigues.
+She had reached the same final with the same partner the year before, in 2007.

-In 2010, Han made her Grand Slam debut, as she went through qualifying to reach the first round of the Australian Open.
+In 2010, Han made her major debut, as she went through qualifying to reach the first round of the Australian Open.
 Also, she made her Fed Cup debut, in which she helped China get its only singles rubber win against Slovakia.

-In 2016, she won her first doubles title on the WTA Tour at the Hobart International, partnering Christina McHale and defeating Kimberly Birrell and Jarmila Wolfe, in two straight sets.
+In 2016, she won her first doubles title on the WTA Tour at the Hobart International, partnering Christina McHale and defeating Kimberly Birrell and Jarmila Wolfe, in straight sets.